Yudi Mfg

 8 Lanyard Printing Methods Compared: Sublimation vs Silkscreen vs Woven vs Heat Transfer

-Choosing the right printing method for your custom lanyards can save you 40% on cost — or unlock premium quality that justifies a 3x price.
-Here's a side-by-side comparison of 8 lanyard printing techniques.
+Choosing the right printing method for your custom lanyards can save you 40% on cost — or unlock premium quality that justifies a higher price.
+This side-by-side comparison breaks it down.

 MethodColorsMOQCost TierBest For